Baghery/VSS-ABCP23/README.md

 # NI-VSS
-This is the implementation of an efficient NI-VSS scheme.
+This is the implementation of an efficient PQ-secure NI-VSS scheme.